Lubenham: History

 It is recorded in the Domesday Book that Lubenham was divided between three Anglo-Saxons named Arnketil, Oslac and Osmund in 1066.
-By 1086, the ownership of Lubenham had been transferred to the Norman ruling class as a result of the Norman conquest of England.
-In 1086, Lubenham was divided into three fiefs; the first fief was held by a man named Robert who held 8 carucates of land as a tenant of the Archbishop of York.
-The second fief of 7 carucates was held by Robert de Buci from Countess Judith and a man named Osbern held the third fief of 2 carucates from Robert de Todeni.
+Following the Norman Conquest of England, the ownership of Lubenham had been transferred to the Norman ruling class.
+By 1086, Lubenham was divided into three fiefs: the first, consisting of 8 carucates of land, was held by a man named Robert, a tenant of the Archbishop of York.
+The second fief, comprising 7 carucates, was held by Robert de Buci under Countess Judith, while the third, consisting of 2 carucuates, was held by Osbern under Robert de Todeni.

 In 1327, William Baud secured a grant to hold two weekly markets and a yearly fair at whitsuntide at his manor in Lubenham.
 William's markets were unpopular among local landowners and in 1330 and 1335, Ralph Loterington of Thorpe Lubenham and Ralph Mallesours were accused of causing damage to property and assaulting market officials.
 This conflict may have arisen from political differences relating to the Despenser War.

 In 1247, the manor once belonging to Countess Judith was held by the Mallesours family until Anne Mallesours married Roger Prestwiche in the 14th century and the lordship of the manor was transferred to the Prestwiche family.
 The manor was held by the Prestwiche family for five generations until the ownership, through a series of marriages, was transferred to the Brooke family.
 Sir Basil Brooke was the Lord of the Manor of Lubenham in 1600 and owned 13 of the 30 farms in Lubenham at that time.
 He lived in what is now the Old Hall; a moated manor house to the east of the village.
 In 1608, Sir Basil Brooke sat before the Star Chamber in Westminster regarding the inclosure of land in Lubenham and claimed that his income of £300 a year was insufficient.
 In 1624, the manor was sold by the Brooke family to Ranulph Crewe, Chief Justice of the King's Bench.
 King Charles I reportedly stayed at the Old Hall the night before his defeat at the Battle of Naseby in 1645.

+James Wright records in his History and Antiquities of the County of Rutland that the last known ancestor of the Colley family of Glaston was "John Colly of Lubbenham".
+The family later established themselves in Ireland and were ancestors of Richard Colley, who adopted the surname Wesley, was created Baron Mornington and was grandfather of the 1st Duke of Wellington.